OpenFLUID/openfluid-community-docs/src/docs/external/ropenfluid.md

 ```

-* Opening an input dataset, modifying attribute "inivar1" of the unit "8" of class "unitsA" and running the simulation
+* Modifying attribute "inivar1" of the unit "8" of class "unitsA" and running the simulation
 ```R
 inivar1 = as.numeric(OpenFLUID.getAttribute(ofsim,"unitsA",8,"inivar1"))  # warning: the return type of this command  is "character"
 OpenFLUID.setAttribute(ofsim,"unitsA",8,"inivar1",inivar1+1)